-How can I generate content aligned to local curriculum?¶
+How can I aligned resources to local curricula?¶

-Use Kolibri Studio curriculum tool to curate content channels aligned to your local requirements.
-Once you finish creating the channels on Studio, you can import them on all your Kolibri deployments for use in learning environments.
+Use Kolibri Studio curriculum tool to curate channels aligned to your local requirements.
+Once you finish creating the channels on Studio, you can import them on all your Kolibri implementations for use in learning environments.